visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

-If after investigation and diagnosis the work required to resolve an SRE incident remains highly uncertain or is not believed to be a *low-hanging-fruit* type task, the **Primary** should search the issue system to see if this is a known issue and, if so, add additional information to that known issue about this new SRE incident (and perhaps remove the *reviewed* tag from the issue to cause the issue to be re-reviewed at the next VisIt_ project meeting) or submit a *new* issue to the product development issue tracker.
+If after investigation and diagnosis the work required to resolve an SRE incident remains highly uncertain or is not believed to be a *low-hanging-fruit* type task, the **Primary** should search the *product development* issues to see if this is a known issue and, if so, add additional information to that known issue about this new SRE incident (and perhaps remove the *reviewed* tag from the issue to cause the issue to be re-reviewed at the next VisIt_ project meeting) or submit a *new* issue to the product development issue tracker.
 Such action then *resolves* the original SRE issue.